dnouri/sillywalks/README.md

 pip install -e ".[devel]"
 ```

-Or from PyPI:
+Or from PyPI (soon):

 ```bash
 pip install sillywalks
 ```

-Note: `pip` is a package installer for Python.
-The `-e` flag installs
-the package in 'editable' mode, which is useful for developers.

 ## Usage 🥥

-sillywalks is a command-line interface (CLI) tool.
+`sillywalks` is a command-line interface (CLI) tool.
 A CLI is a
 text-based interface where you enter commands in a terminal or command
 prompt.
-Run sillywalks with:
+Run sillywalks like this:

 ```bash
 sillywalks <command> [args...]